Saturday, April 18, 2026

 Shelley sporting the "Short-Hair Look"

-for Good Housekeeping,
+for Good Housekeeping magazine,

 August 1983